 - Laparoscopy also requires general anesthesia but uses only small incisions.
 A lighted tube with a camera on the end is inserted.
 Robotically assisted laparoscopy may be employed as well.

 The surgeon will take tissue samples and remove the tumor.
 The surgeon will also examine the organs and evaluate the spread of the cancer.
-Other surgical procedures, such as hysterectomy, removal or lymph nodes, appendectomy, omentectomy (removal of fatty tissue hanging from the colon) may also be performed.
+Other surgical procedures, such as hysterectomy, removal of lymph nodes, appendectomy, omentectomy (removal of fatty tissue hanging from the colon) or even removal of parts of the intestine may also be performed.

 The tissue samples are sent to a pathology lab for testing.
 If the test results indicate cancer, the woman may have additional imaging tests to see how far the cancer has spread.
 Based on biopsy and imaging tests, the cancer is staged.

 Staging and Prognosis

 - The size and location of the primary Tumor (T)